My Mom always told me to listen to my body.

 There was no need for me to be afraid of not being successful or well-liked.

-Like most scenarios, it was more about what was going on in my head.
+Like most scenarios, it was more about what was going on in my head than what was going on in real life.

-Going into college, I just wanted to get a stable office job and make 50k, which I did, in the field of holistic nutrition.
-Great fit for me, and I loved what I was doing, but grew to hate the structure of a 9 – 5.
+When I graduated college, I just wanted to get a stable office job and make 50k, which I did, in the field of holistic nutrition.

 Although I was doing work I loved, something was missing.